 "A giant cookie."

-"What?" she laughed.
-"In case you've forgotten, I haven't eaten for three days– Wait, neither have you.
-You wanna share a plate then?"
+"What?"
+A laugh escaped her throat.
+"In case you've forgotten, I haven't eaten for three days–Wait, neither have you... do you wanna share a plate then?"

 Jack still didn't reply.

 Instead of granting her wish, he took the opportunity to glance down at his feet and appreciate the tiles under them.
 The operative even did a quick spin and started walking backwards, trying to admire her bedroom once again.
 Sharp and bright the operative observed her room, soaking in the warm orange of her private quarters and catching all the sheets of her last night raid.
 Her laptop's light was blaring on and off in Sleep Mode.
 He heard the crashing waves of the sea and rustling trees far in the distance.